 Why choose us?

-Keith Richards, the founder of agileKRC was the Lead Author of AgilePM and DSDM - Dynamic Systems Development Methodology.
+Keith Richards, the founder of agileKRC was the Lead Author of Dynamic Systems Development Methodology (DSDM Atern) and PRINCE2 Agile®.

-Keith has been at the forefront of the agile movement in the UK and has helped to bring agile project management best practices to a wider audience.
+Keith has been at the forefront of the agile movement in the UK and has helped to bring agile project management to a wider audience.

 What students say